 - Texas Drug Cultivation and Manufacturing Laws

 Get a Free Initial Case Review

 Although there is a national trend toward de-criminalization and even legalization of marijuana in many states, Texas continues to punish the possession and use of the drug.
-A conviction can affect your ability to find work, damage your reputation, and otherwise harsh your mellow.
-Contact a local attorney to schedule a free initial case review to learn how they can help plan your legal defense.
+A conviction can affect your ability to find work, damage your reputation, and more.
+Contact a local Texas drug crimes attorney to schedule a free initial case review to learn how they can help plan your legal defense.